Average Golden Rule Of Average

 There are many ways, people use averages but there is a golden rule of averages.

-That golden rule of averages will allow one to understand human beings' behaviours and most importantly to forecast how a group, nation or mankind may react in a normal condition.
+That golden rule of averages will allow one to understand human beings' behaviors and most importantly to forecast how a group, nation or mankind may react in a normal condition.
 Remember that I say in a normal condition.

 Supposed you have hundred people working for you and you want to know the following: